Historic character and critical wetlands

-Designated a Colorado Heritage Area in 1997, South Park represents one of the most unique and highly valued collections of natural, cultural, and recreational resources in Colorado, all set in a striking scenic and open landscape.
+The South Park Basin is a 1,000-square mile grassland basin in the geographic center of the state that harbors many biological treasures – globally rare wetlands, high concentrations of wildlife, recreational opportunities for over three million visitors a year, and three tributaries of the upper South Platte River.
+Designated a National Heritage Area in 2008, South Park represents one of the most unique and highly valued collections of natural, cultural, and recreational resources in the country, all set in a striking scenic, rural, and open landscape.